top of page

 gold leaf, bamboo, stone, parchment and cuttlefish.

-descript is available for loan, either as a selection of pieces, or the entire collection of 50 works.
-Loan enquiries may be addressed to
+Descript is available for loan, either as a selection of pieces, or the entire collection of 50 works.
+Purchase or loan enquiries may be addressed to

 bottom of page